 In 2010 Nafziger retired from publishing those OOBs and donated his whole collection to the public domain.
 It is currently hosted at the US Army’s CARL website.
 Additionally Alternatewars.com culled the complete archive and made it available as a collection of zipped archives for quicker access.

 The Nafziger Collection itself contains orders of battle from 1600 to 1945 with over 7000 individual pdf files.
 What makes those files special is that the majority of them is based on archival sources, which are not easily accessible for mortal souls like us.
-Its depth and scope are unparalleled anywhere, and I can only highly reccomend taking a look, even if the access is a bit cumbersome.
+Its depth and scope are unparalleled anywhere, and it still remains one of the most reliable, best sourced and detailed adress for order of battle research.

 Date: April, 23th 2012